meetuparchive/sassquatch/README.md

 	$ rake ghpages

 _NOTE_: the `ghpages` task is intended to help update the live documentation after new changes have been merged into master.
+This won't launch new changes from other branches.
 - - -